gorbash1370/whisper-wrapper/README.md

 # Improvements (Bigger Ones) on the To Do List
 - [ ] Accommodate processing of all audio files in the directory, rather than having to specify a single type/file extension.
 - [ ] Create an input 'terminal' prompt for the user to enter the program user choices.
 This would be a more user-friendly way to input the variable values.
+- [ ] Add a function which extracts a date from the filename (if present0 and inserts it into the header.
 - [ ] Create `test_whisper_transcribe.py` test file

 # Licences